 Percent Change of Previous Year

-2012 2013 2014
+2014 2015

-Kindergarten 91% 106% 96%
+Kindergarten 96% 93% 102%

-Grade 12 to K'tn 129% 148% 131%
+Grade 12 to K 141% 141% 146%

-Total K-12 98% 99% 99%
+Total K-12 99% 100% 100%

-[Kindergarten calculations in first two rows based on a 12 month cohort equivalent.]
-Figure: 2
+[Kindergarten calculations in first two rows based on a 12-month cohort equivalent.]

 Transition K enrollment is forecast as a separate grade level.
 Transition K is projected to be as much as three times the enrollment of the first year of the program, but never to exceed 25% of the projected Kindergarten enrollment.

 [All data in this report excludes Transition K unless specifically noted.
 More details: Reports > Projections > District-wide > Transition Kindergarten]